-Here is what you need for this gluten-free coconut oil cornbread
+Here is what you need for this gluten-free coconut oil gluten-free cornbread recipe.

 This cornbread did not last long.
 I have been into using my food processor for baking lately.
 It is easy to clean up.
 Another trick is always to line your pan with parchment paper.
 This way, your baked goods will pop out.